coin-or/Clp/README.md

  4. Run `make test` to build and run the CoinUtils unit test program
  5. Run `make install` to install library and header files.

+### With Microsoft Visual Studio

+For Microsoft Visual C++ users, there are project files for version 10 available in the `MSVisualStudio` directory.
+First, obtain the source code using either a Windows git client or download a snapshot.
+In MSVC++ Version 10, open the solution file (this should be converted to whatever version of MSVC+ you are using) and build the Clp project.
+The code should build out of the box with default settings.

+It is also possible to build Clp with the Visual Studio compiler from the command line using the procedure for Unix-like environments, using the Msys2 shell or CYGWIN.
+This is the recommended and best-supported way of building Clp in Windows from source.
+To do so, make sure the `cl` compiler is in your path and add `--enable-msvc to build command of `coinbrew`.

 ## Doxygen Documentation